• American Society of Civil Engineers

 Requirements to Join

-• Must be an engineering major student at UTA
+• Must be a student at UTA

 • Completed safety training provided by safety officer before joining the team